Halsted312/local_5090_image_generation/docs/next_steps_prompt_llm.md

 Got it—that makes total sense.
 We’ll keep the prank architecture, but **swap out vector similarity for a small local LLM** that answers:

+> **Note:** We’re now targeting text-to-image only (no uploads).
+Keep the prank flow ideas for reference, but ignore any upload requirements when following these notes.

 > “Does this new prompt mean the same thing as any of these trap prompts?”

 If **yes → return the uploaded prank image**.